mikeplate/ubuntu-admin/README.md

 - Create the web site directory and set appropriate permissions
 - Copy default files for the new site from a template subdirectory
 - Reload Nginx to have the site running immediately

+### Background

+The way owners and permissions are set on site directories and files are still under development and might change in future versions.
+Right now, the basic settings in this regard is:

+- The currently logged in user (you!) is the owner
+- The www-data group is the group owner
+- The group id bit is set so that new files and directories automatically get www-data as group owner
+- The recommended umask when creating new files and directories is 0027 so that www-data does not have write permissions to anything that is shouldn't

+Note that is setup is something I've come up with myself and I'm not yet sure if it is the perfect setup both for security reasons and simplicity reasons when developing on the machine.

 ## Add WordPress to a php site